Creating a budget is pretty straightforward.

 It’s about budgeting, saving, changing your habits and tracking your progress.

-So take a few minutes each week to review your budget.
+So I encourage you to take a few minutes each week to review your budget.
 This way, you’ll prevent expenses from slipping through the cracks.

 Consider it to be ‘mini-meetings’ with yourself.
 It’s not just about the money.
 It’s about investing in your future.